Paroxysmal supraventricular tachycardia (PSVT)

 - After this, the signal moves down in the heart and tells the lower chambers (the ventricles) to contract.

-The rapid heart rate from PSVT may start with events that take place in many different areas above the lower heart chambers (ventricles).
+The rapid heart rate from PSVT may start with events that occur in areas of the heart above the lower chambers (ventricles).

 The following increase your risk for PSVT: